WDI-SEA/interview-questions/readme.md

 Classes target multiple items, Id's target one.
 Since Id's are more specific, they override CSS styles.

 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?

+Normalize preserves user defaults rather than unstyling them.
+Normalize corrects some bugs that are out of scope for css reset.

 * Describe Floats and how they work.
 Floats are ways to style different elements to different positions on your webpage.